Kakikakikakki/MF-ADCCA/README.md

-# A-MFDCCA
+# MF-ADCCA
-codes for A-MFDCCA
+codes for MF-ADCCA: MF-ADCCA_code.py

 -Available in python3